Blogs

 Identifying Hidden Coverage Without Adding Administrative Burden

-Verified coverage information is delivered in a format that integrates into the existing billing process.
-This makes it easier to:
+Verified coverage information is returned in a format that integrates directly into the existing billing process.
+That means teams can:

-• Submit claims to the correct payer before the timely filing limits pass.
+• Submit claims to the correct payer before timely filing limits expire

-• Reduce the amount of time spent on manual eligibility research.
+• Reduce time spent on manual eligibility research

 How Insurance Discovery™ Optimizes Financial Performance

-Finding coverage early in the billing cycle moves accounts away from high-risk collections and toward predictable reimbursements.
-As a result, the responsibility for payment stays with the payer rather than the patient.
+Finding coverage early in the billing cycle moves accounts away from high-risk collections and toward predictable reimbursements, shifting the financial responsibility to the payer where it belongs.

 Focus Area Outcome of Accurate Discovery